 Production from the four Deep Panuke Offshore Gas Development production wells was permanently shut-in in May 2018.
 The plug and abandonment program involved the use of a jack-up drilling rig, the Noble Regina Allen (NRA), to set a series of cement and mechanical plugs within the wellbore to permanently seal the wells in accordance with the regulations.
 This was to prevent hydrocarbons from migrating within or out of the well.

 The NRA departed Halifax Harbour in February 2020, to transit offshore to begin decommissioning and abandonment activities.
 The Production Field Centre was removed with the Kvaerner Canada Ltd. Boabarge 34 in July 2020.
 The plugging and abandonment of the five project wells (four production wells and one injection well) was completed in August 2020.
 Ovintiv used the DOF Skandi Neptune to remove subsea assets (e.g. well head protection structures).
-This work was completed in October 2020.
+This work was completed and the project was fully decommissioned and abandoned by October 2020.

-A post-abandonment monitoring program will be conducted in the summer of 2021 to re-confirm the integrity of the well plugging and abandonment program, and to confirm that there is nothing on the seabed that could pose a potential hazard to other commercial ocean users.
+A post-abandonment monitoring program was completed in the summer of 2021 to re-confirm the integrity of the well plugging and abandonment program, and to confirm that there is nothing on the seabed that could pose a potential hazard to other commercial ocean users.
+The CNSOPB was satisfied that the post-abandonment monitoring requirements were met and concluded future monitoring was not required.
+The Operations Authorization for Deep Panuke was revoked and the project officially closed.

 Please note that some information related to this project may be archived.
 For more information, please contact us at firstname.lastname@example.org.